unclesp1d3r/CipherSwarmAgent/README.md

   systems.
 - **Scalable and High-Performance**: Optimized for performance and scalability, handling heavy computational tasks efficiently.
-- **Secure Communication**: Ensures secure and reliable communication with the CipherSwarm server for task distribution and result submission.
+- **Secure Communication**: Ensures safe and reliable communication with the CipherSwarm server for task distribution and result submission.

 > [!CAUTION]
-> This project is currently under active development and is not ready for production use.
+> This project is currently under active development and is not ready for production.
 Please use it with
 > caution.
-Do not trust anything until v1.0.0 is released since the API may change anytime.
+Do not trust anything until v1.0.0 is released since the API may change at any time.

 ## Getting Started